polarfire-soc/polarfire-soc-configuration-generator/readme.md

-# PolarFire SoC Bare Metal Software Configuration Generator
+# PolarFire SoC Configuration Generator
 Ths is a utility to generate embedded software header files from information supplied by Libero from the Libero design.
 Libero supplies the information in the form of an xml file.

 # Table of contents
 1. [ Content ](#content)